zunstraal/J-Co-Project/README.md

 The core of the framework is _J-CO-QL_, a novel query language specifically designed to query heterogeneous JSON data sets, by natively supporting geo-spatial aggregations of geo-tagged documents.

 ## Latest New
+  * _15.09.2021_ : Last software update available is from 21 September 2020 after FQAS conference held in Bratislva.
-  * _31.05.2021_ : Last software update available is from 02 October 2020.
+  * _31.05.2021_ : Software update available is from 02 October 2020.
 A new release will be soon distribuited after some major changement.

 For any information contact the authors at:
   * Paolo Fosci : paolo.fosci@unibg.it